1,175 rhinos killed by poachers in S.Africa last year

 The government lost an appeal against the decision this week, but said on Thursday it would go to the Supreme Court of Appeal.

 “It is hard to see any positive conservation benefits from lifting the moratorium on domestic trade in rhino horn,” Colman O’Criodain, wildlife trade expert at the WWF, said.

 “There is no domestic demand for rhino horn in South Africa, so it is inconceivable that anyone would buy it — unless they intend to sell it abroad illegally or they are speculating that international trade will be legalised.”

 The case, bought by two game breeders, came ahead of a meeting in Johannesburg in September of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), which could lift the global ban.

-"Every rhino horn we cut off, the rhino stays alive, whereas every single rhino that poachers take the horns from is killed," said Izak du Toit, a lawyer for the game breeders.
+“Every rhino horn we cut off, the rhino stays alive, whereas every single rhino that poachers take the horns from is killed,” Izak du Toit, a lawyer for the game breeders, told AFP.

 “This is simply a legal alternative to the current illegal killing of animals.”

 Some experts believe the real figures on poaching deaths are far higher as many carcasses are never recovered.

 South Africa is said to be home to around 20,000 rhinos, some 80 percent of the worldwide population.